 Wilhelmine was thankful for the recommendation but concerned about the rest of the family.
-The Sadlier family lives in a remote town in northern Canada, so to ensure Philip received the best treatment, he and his mother had to spend months away from the rest of the family, traveling to several hospitals during the COVID-19 pandemic, so he could receive the necessary care.
+The Sadlier family lives in a remote town in northern Canada, so in order to ensure that Philip received the best treatment, he and his mother had to spend months away from the rest of the family, travelling to several hospitals during the COVID-19 pandemic, so that he could receive the necessary care.

-Philip met Dr. Lung and his colleagues, experts in the field of oral and maxillofacial surgery, at a hospital (Strollery Children’s Hospital) in Alberta, Canada.
-The healthcare team worked quickly to develop a treatment plan for one of the world’s most rare diseases.
+Philip met Dr. Lung and his colleagues – experts in the field of oral and maxillofacial surgery – at a hospital (Strollery Children’s Hospital) in Alberta, Canada.
+The healthcare team worked quickly to develop a treatment plan for one of the world’s rarest diseases.

-After doing a physical assessment and reviewing Philip’s CT scan, Dr. Lung diagnosed him with a hemifacial microsomia, a condition in which the tissues on one side of the face are underdeveloped.
+After conducting a physical assessment and reviewing Philip’s CT scan, Dr. Lung diagnosed him with a hemifacial microsomia – a condition in which the tissues on one side of the face are underdeveloped.
 In Philip’s case, the right side of his jaw and throat was underdeveloped, causing challenges with his breathing and eating.

 Common signs and symptoms of Goldenhar syndrome3